nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/bms.rst

 You can require authorization to access each BMS feature.

-When required, the Client's request to execute a bond management operation should contain the authorization code.
+When required, the Client's request to execute a bond management operation must contain the authorization code.
 The Server compares the code with its local version and accepts the request only if the codes match.

 If you use at least one BMS feature that requires authorization, you need to provide a callback with comparison logic for the authorization codes.